 The soft pads of cat paws are sensitive to pressure, pain, and most importantly as the summer months arrive, temperature.
-Outdoor cats’ paws can be badly burnt and can even have nerve damage from excessively hot pavement or other surfaces.
+Outdoor cats’ paws can suffer bad burns and can even have nerve damage from excessively hot pavement or other surfaces.

-1. Toughen Your Cat’s Paws
+1. Help Your Cat Toughen Their Paws

-By providing your outdoor cat with a rough scratching post or outdoor cat condo, you are giving them a surface to rub their paws on and toughen them up.
+By providing your outdoor cat with a rough scratching post or outdoor cat condo, you give them a surface to rub their paws on and toughen them up.

-2. Keep Your Kitty On Grass (If Possible)
+2. Keep Your Kitty On Grass If Possible

 While not an option for everyone, if you have the space to have a contained outdoor area for your cat that is exclusively on grass and other heat reflective surfaces, use it!

 3. Give Your Cat A Pavement Free Chill Zone

 Make sure your outdoor cat has a safe and shady resting area near your home.
 There are lots of cooling pads on the market for dogs that your outdoor cat may take a liking to, as well.

 4. Use Paw Wax

 Your cat may not like the idea of you grabbing their paws and rubbing a balm on them, but it beats burns and cracks from hot surfaces.

-5. Clean and Check Your Cat’s Paws Frequently
+5. Clean And Check Your Cat’s Paws Frequently

 This type of paw care should be done by everyone, not just those with outdoor cats.
 Our cats rely on their paws for so many things, so we have to keep them in tip top shape.

-It is vital to keep tabs on your outdoor cat during the hot summer months.
-If there are any heat advisories, be sure to bring your cat in not just to protect his paws, but also their life.
+It’s vital to keep tabs on your outdoor cat during the hot summer months.
+If there are any heat advisories, be sure to bring your cat in–not just to protect their paws, but also their life.